cygni/cygni-competence-7-databases/postgresql/README.md

             (6 rows)

-4) Modify your previous query to only display country names where there are events, using the keyword `HAVING`
+5) Modify your previous query to only display country names where there are events, using the keyword `HAVING`.

 Expected output: